OctopusDeploy/Architecture/OctopusServer/Api/AspNet.md

 * Potentially testable endpoints (if we want them) thanks to fewer dependencies per-controller.

 Because we are making controllers more explicit and flattening that inheritance heirarchy, it allows them to contain more code without losing clarity.
 Things would get messy quickly if we had many endpoints per controller, each including some additional amount of code.

+Lastly, we feel that this approach aligns well with the **S** in **SOLID** - the Single Repsonsibility Principle - where each controller is responsible for a single thing: servicing a single endpoint.

 There are only a couple of non-conforming controllers (See [SetTenantLogoController](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Server/Web/Controllers/Tenants/SetTenantLogoController.cs) for an example), in which `PUT` and `POST` implementations are identical, and so are served within the same Controller.